mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 First, you need to create a mirror RSS feed that only serves up the most recent episode of your podcast.
 Otherwise, Alexa will play through *all* the available episodes every time, which probably isn't what you want.
 It's easy (and free) to do this with a RSS to RSS "zap" from [Zapier](https://zapier.com/) where you set your mirror RSS feed to only return one item (e.g., `Max Records` = 1).
+This way, when Alexa is done with the most recent episode of whatever, she won't just keep playing the rest of the episodes in the feed for you.

 Second, hop on over to Amazon to register a developer account, [click a few buttons](https://developer.amazon.com/docs/flashbriefing/steps-to-create-a-flash-briefing-skill.html), and paste in your Zaipier RSS url.
 Once you save the skill, it should become available to "test" on your Alexa devices.